infinera/terraform-infinera-ipm-modules/NetworkServiceQuickStart.md

 6. **View Leaf Modules of the XR Network**.
 Run the command *get-leaf-modules network_id init=yes*.
 If the execution is success, it shall generate *get-leaf-modules-output.json* file at */Work-Directory/network1*. (*init=yes* option is only needed at the first run.)
 8. **View Reachable Modules of the XR Network**.
 Run the command *get-reachable-modules network_id init=yes*.
 If the execution is success, it shall generate *get-reachable-modules-output.json* file at */Work-Directory/network1*. (*init=yes* option is only needed at the first run.)

-## Manage Transport Capacities - TBD - Not Ready Yet

-## Manage Network Connections (NC) - TBD - Not Ready Yet

 ## Trouble Shooting
-1. If terraform **apply** fails for any reason, the terraform state file may need to be removed and run "terraform init" again.
-Execute the command "*networks $1 init=yes intent=networks.tfvars*
+1. If terraform **command** fails for any reason, the terraform state file may need to be removed and run "terraform init" again.
+Execute the command "*networks command init=yes intent=networks.tfvars*